Lionel Messi: Will Barcelona legend leave Nou Camp after bust-up?

 Meanwhile, Sport runs with the headline "Here peace, and after Copa" - Bartomeu called Messi and reunited him with Abidal to pacify the club after their pointed exchange.

-Mundo Deportivo simply reads "He stays" in reference to the Barcelona president's decision to keep Abidal on as the club's technical secretary after a summit that lasted two hours following earlier talks between Messi and head coach Quique Setien.
+Mundo Deportivo simply reads "He stays" in reference to the Barcelona president's decision to keep Abidal on as the club's technical secretary after a summit that lasted two hours following earlier talks between Messi and Setien.

 But that has not stopped the Italian press from reporting that Messi could be tempted into a summer move.

-Front page La Gazzette dello Sport lead with the headline in Spanish "Bad Messi" - "The flea [his nickname] is angry and in June he could leave Barca.
+Front page La Gazzetta dello Sport lead with the headline in Spanish "Bad Messi" - "The flea [his nickname] is angry and in June he could leave Barca.

 The front page reads: "Why Serie A would intrigue Leo Messi.
 Free transfer - Here are the clubs that can try: PSG, City, United, Juve and Inter could think about it.
-Abidal goes for Neymar and Lautaro."
+Abidal goes for Neymar and Lautaro [Martinez]."

 Will Man City be his next destination?